jpiechowka/rust-ray-tracer-challenge/README.md

 - [ ] Chapter 14: Groups
 - [ ] Chapter 15: Triangles
 - [ ] Chapter 16: Constructive Solid Geometry (CSG)

+## License

+Rust ray tracer is free, open source and permissively licensed!
+Except where noted (below and/or in individual files), all code in this repository is dual-licensed under either:

+* MIT License (`LICENSE-MIT` file or http://opensource.org/licenses/MIT)
+* Apache License, Version 2.0 (`LICENSE-APACHE` file or http://www.apache.org/licenses/LICENSE-2.0)

+at your option.
+This means you can select the license you prefer!
+This dual-licensing approach is the de-facto standard in the Rust ecosystem.

+## Contributions

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ## Gallery